fazelarasteh/ScenarioMax/README.md

 - **Multiple Output Formats**:
   - **TFRecord/TFExample**: Generate optimized TFRecord files for Waymax and V-Max
   - **JSON**: Create compatible output for GPUDrive
+  - **Waymo Format**: Convert back to the native Waymo Open Dataset format for seamless integration with Waymo tools
 - **SDC Path Support**: Add and evaluate multiple potential trajectories for self-driving vehicles
 - **Extensible Architecture**: Easily add support for new datasets or output formats